-What happens when you operate your EPIRB or PLB.
+What happens when you activate an EPIRB or PLB

 * On average, worldwide, this notification (steps 2 through 5) take up to one hour for non-GPS beacons.
 For self-locating beacons that provide GPS position data in their first transmissions, the search radius is reduced to .05 NM(100 m) and the notification can take as little as three minutes.
 (Data provided by Cospas-Sarsat.)